Facebook hired firm with ‘in-house fake news shop’ to combat PR crisis

 “Definers did encourage members of the press to look into the funding of ‘Freedom from Facebook,’ an anti-Facebook organization,” the company statement said.
 “The intention was to demonstrate that it was not simply a spontaneous grassroots campaign, as it claimed, but supported by a well-known critic of our company.
 To suggest that this was an anti-Semitic attack is reprehensible and untrue.”

-Definers received a $3.3 million contract in the first quarter of 2018 from Facebook, according to government documents.
+Facebook spent a total of $3.3 million on lobbying in the first quarter of 2018, according to a public filing.

 Facebook did not respond when asked if the company was aware of NTK Network’s existence, or its role in seeding news coverage that attacked clients’ enemies and pushed client narratives on its platform, while the companies worked together.

-Note: CORRECTION (Nov.
-16, 2018, 5:42 p.m.
-ET): An earlier version of this article misstated Facebook's payment to Definers Public Affairs.
-Facebook spent $3.3. million on all of its first-quarter lobbying in 2018, not $3.3 million with Definers.